Interested in Publishing with Saguaro Books?

 A solid cover letter ensures your first impression isn’t your last.

-essential: Mistakes in your initial missive can alienate an editor into
+Mistakes in your initial missive can alienate an editor into deleting your

-deleting your e-mail or tossing your envelope into the garbage without even
+e-mail or tossing your envelope into the garbage without even reading what’s

-reading what’s behind it.
-On the other hand, if you manage to charm your
+behind it.
+On the other hand, if you manage to charm your superior into giving

 1. BE ACCESSIBLE.
 Make sure to put your name, full address, phone number and e-mail on top of your letter, your submission and all correspondence (including e-mails).